Privacy notice information for schools and parents

 ‘Privacy notice’ has replaced the term 'fair processing notice'.
 The Department for Children, Schools and Families (DFE) has reviewed the process of issuing privacy notices.
 In the past, the suggested text has included the use of school information made available by the LA or the DFE.
 However, the new process will mean much simpler privacy notices, where details of any organisations with which the LA and DFE share data, are on the LA and DFE websites, with links from the privacy notices.

-Privacy notices do not need reissuing on an annual basis.
+Privacy notices do not need reissuing on an annual basis, although they may need to be changed periodically.
 Our new approach is that a single, short and easily understandable privacy notice can be provided to pupils and staff by the school at the same time as other communications.
 This might include a school brochure or induction pack for students, or something posted on the notice board for staff.

-It is anticipated that staff, and young people over 12 should be able to request to see their personal information under the Subject Access Provisions (S.7) of the Data Protection Act.
+It is anticipated that staff, and young people aged 13 and over and who are deemed as competent, should be able to request to see their personal information under the Subject Access Provisions (S.7) of the Data Protection Act.

-For young people under 12, their parents will act on their behalf and the school, as data controller, will assess whether the child is capable of understanding the personal information , and decide whether the parent needs to make the request on the child's behalf.
+Parents will act on the behalf of young people under 12, and the school, as a data controller, will assess whether the child is capable of understanding the personal information, and decide whether the parent needs to make the request on the child's behalf.

 For more information, see: